Sylvain303/libido/README.md

 OK, a kind of super `sed`, with a nice syntax to extract, fetch, update inline chunk of code.
 See bellow.

+## Status : Prototype

+This project is a sandbox for idea.
+It cares about parsing and programming freely.

+Draft and prototype.

+* some test with googleTest in `test/`
+* some test with bats in `test/`
+* parse an external source to match code token with the grammar (See [example](examples/libido/shell_lib.bash))
+* some prototype in C for buffering data
+* Makefiles OK.
+* a python protype implementing part of the goals described here in `python/` + unittest with `py.test`

-## Written in C
+## Written in C and python

 Old school programming.
 OK may be.
-But lightning fast!
+But lightning fast! (heu, but long to code maybe…)

 * GNU flex and bison for lexical analyser and grammar parser
 * GNU make and gcc

+Actually I moved to `python/` for a *not performance* oriented prototype.

 ### other derivative languages